 At Old Park we follow the Team Teach approach.
-All staff are trained in effective de-escalation and where needed, have had restrictive physical intervention training.
+All staff will be aware and use effective deescalation strategies and where needed, key staff have had restrictive physical intervention training.
 Where a pupil is identified as displaying behaviours of concern, then an Agreed Behaviour Support Plan will be in place.
 This details possible triggers and the consistent response needed.